Below you'll find information about accessing and using the analysis tools. This information applies to all tools.

 If checked, only the data visible in the current map will be analyzed.

-When running an analysis, the credit estimator in ArcGIS Online will calculate the expected number of credits that will be used and compare it to the number of credits you have available.
-If you or your organization do not have enough credits, an error message will be displayed.
+Before running an analysis tool in ArcGIS Online, you can use the credit estimator to calculate the expected number of credits that will be used.
+If your organization has enabled credit budgeting and the expected number of credits exceeds the number of credits allocated to you, ArcGIS Online displays an error message.
 For more on credit allocation and consumption, see Understand credits.

 Each tool has a different set of parameters.
 You can always view help for a parameter by clicking the help icon next to the parameter as illustrated above.
 All tools have a Result layer name parameter where the results of running the analysis are written.
 You can change this name or use the default value.